rahul-kulkarni105/bookmarks/README.md

 ## Tutorial based
 ### Javascript
 - [Modern Javascript Tutorial](https://javascript.info/) - Just good ole JS tut.
 There are a lot out there, some might even be better than this but this ones a decent one.
+Definitely one with a better UX.
 - [Eloquent Javascript Book](https://eloquentjavascript.net/) - If javascript had a bible.
 - [Clean Code Javascript](https://github.com/ryanmcdermott/clean-code-javascript#variables) - Guidelines to write a cleaner code, more like suggestions/best practices.
 Great resource to look into every now and then, especially working a new project/ working with a team to setup coding/review guidelines.